natcap/invest.users-guide/source/ndr.rst

   * **crit_len_n** (and/or **crit_len_p**) (at least one is required): The distance after which it is assumed that a patch of a particular LULC type retains nutrient at its maximum capacity, given in meters.
 If nutrients travel a distance smaller than the retention length, the retention efficiency will be less than the maximum value *eff_x*, following an exponential decay (see Nutrient Delivery section).
   * **proportion_subsurface_n** (required if evaluating nitrogen, not required if only evaluating phosphorus): The proportion of dissolved nutrients over the total amount of nutrients, expressed as floating point value (ratio) between 0 and 1.
 By default, this value should be set to 0, indicating that all nutrients are delivered via surface flow.

-  Example biophysical table (only to be used as an example, your LULC classes and corresponding values will be different):
+  An example biophysical table follows, with fields **load_p**, **eff_p** and **crit_len_p** related to the NDR model.
+Note that these fields are for the case where only phosphorus is being evaluated.
+This is only to be used as an example, your LULC classes and corresponding values will be different.

   .. csv-table::
     :file: ../invest-sample-data/NDR/biophysical_table_gura.csv